Le Rules of le Kickball

 - No intentional face shots.
 If a runner is hit in the head or face by a thrown ball (unless sliding), the runner is safe.

-- A fielder blocks a runner’s path while not playing the ball.
+- Interference rules:- A fielder blocks a runner’s path while not playing the ball.

 - A runner prevents a fielder from playing the ball.